jldbc/pybaseball/README.md

 # pybaseball
 **(First release: 07/16/17)**

 `pybaseball` is a Python package for baseball data analysis.
 This package scrapes baseball-reference.com and baseballsavant.com so you don't have to.
 So far, the package performs four main tasks: retrieving statcast data, pitching stats, batting stats, and division standings/team records.
+Data is available at the individual pitch level, as well as aggregated at the season level and over custom time periods.

 ## Statcast: Pull advanced metrics from Major League Baseball's Statcast system